 You’ve never finished a PSAT or Pre-ACT test within the allotted time.
 Performing your best on the ACT or SAT is a daunting task because you most always require additional time at school.
 Quit stressing and apply for extended time on the ACT or SAT.
 You never know, you may just qualify and can relax a bit!

 Students with physical disabilities, medical conditions, hearing or visual impairment, those who have diagnosed ADHD, psychiatric conditions or learning disabilities may apply for extended time.
 Before you apply for accommodations, you’ll need to register online for your ACT test.
 As with everything in the college selection and application process, pay close attention to deadlines which are usually 4 to 5 weeks before the test date.

 If applying for accommodations, I recommend doing it far in advance of your test date.
-According to ACT, it historically has taken about 3 weeks to get your answer, but with their online process debuting for the 2016-17 school year they expect your answer to come about 10 days sooner!
 You’ll want to know if you receive extended time before you start your test prep, so plan ahead.

 To receive accommodations, students apply with the assistance of an official from their high school, often the guidance counselor or educational psychologist.
 While the IEP or 504 in place at school can be submitted with the application, be prepared to offer documentation of the diagnosis if the first diagnosis was less than three years ago or there is not an IEP or 504 in place.
 IEP’s and 504’s do NOT insure ACT (or SAT) accommodations.